-“Before applying for a permit,” Woolf advises, “Eligible pet parents should make sure they gather documents required.
-If your dog originated in the U.S., make sure you submit all those documents.
-Then follow these steps in order.”
+“Before applying for a permit, eligible pet parents should make sure they gather documents required.
+Make sure you submit all documents.
+Then follow these steps in order,” he advised.

 - At least four months before planning to return to the U.S., check IPATA.org and find a local professional pet shipper to advise you.
 Watch the Air Animal website for updates.

-- Assure their dog is microchipped.
-If their dogs' rabies vaccinations and the accompanying certificates expire in less than six months, assure the dogs receive a rabies booster before expiration.
+- Assure your dog is microchipped.
+If the rabies vaccinations and the accompanying certificates expire in less than six months, assure the dog receives a rabies booster before expiration.